sagnikc395/web.beginners/docs/eslint-prettier-precommit-hooks.md

 - eslint.config.mjs is the configuration created -> modern approach -> downside is that we may not be able to bring some plugins in this

 - package.json:

   - add a new script in package.json to include lint in the commands to check for the lints.
+  - also add `yarn add typescript` for the project, otherwise it would complain.

+- and then run as yarn lint